-Ordinance 23-11 amends Title 6 ("Health and Sanitation") of the Bloomington Municipal Code (BMC) to make several updates to Chapter 6.04 of that title related to trash, recycling, and yard waste collection services, including the adjustment of fees for trash service.
+Ordinance 23-14 amends Title 6 of the Bloomington Municipal Code to make several updates to Chapter 6.04 of that title related to trash, recycling, and yard waste collection services, including the adjustment of fees for trash service.
 One change to Chapter 6.05 is also included related to the hours during which commercial refuse collection should occur.

 There are ten sections of the ordinance that make text changes to Title 6.
 The changes made by the ordinance, in brief, are listed below.
+All of the proposed changes are identical to what was proposed in Ordinance 23-11, with the exception of the rate adjustments in Section 6.